TakuikaNinja/FC-DiskBASIC/README.md

 ROM CRC32: 895037BC
 ```

+Notes:
+- `prg.bin` is the intermediary patched program code.
-Note: `fcbasic.nes` is the intermediary patched file created by Flips, used to construct the CHR & PRG files on the disk image.
+- Older versions of this repository used [Flips](https://github.com/Alcaro/Flips) (to modify the program data with a BPS file) and [ASM6f](https://github.com/freem/asm6f) (to assemble the disk image).
+In this case, `fcbasic.nes` is the intermediary patched file used to construct the CHR & PRG files on the disk image instead.
 It is not intended nor expected to execute correctly on Famicom or NES hardware/emulators.

 ## Screenshots